danielharrell/does_music_move/does_music_move.md

 produced by its increasing use.
 But none of this would have happened, unless all of it made further sense, as a matter again of perception, of the space in which music must move to be music at all.
 And the further sense it makes of this space is most readily explained as a deepened sense of its inhabitance. if we consider this space one of inhabitance. as a deepening of our sense of inhabiting it. it makes further sense of this as a space of inhabitance. revise from here.] this description leaves the reason modulation works completely unaccounted for.
 And accounting for it means saying something about the sense made by modulation, which seems to be a sense made by our inhabitance of the space in which music moves.
+(Put at end) The sense therefore made by the space in which music must move to be music at all, is the sense in which we *inhabit* that space when hearing it. music move. , I think, is that the space in which music moves makes close to complete senis inhabitance of the space in which music moves is also one way of understanding the development of tonality that for so long distinguished the music of the West.
+Consider, for example,

 they remain contexts of perception rather than invention,